 Fast forward to IFA 2019, Huawei confirmed that it indeed is true.
 Huawei can no longer use Google apps and services as the sanctions placed on the company forbids it from doing business with US-based companies.

 Dr Wang Chenglu, Huawei’s president of consumer software said the company is working on developing alternatives to Google apps and services, including GPS navigation.

-The question is who outside China wants to buy an Android phone which will not have Gmail, Google Map, Youtube and a load of other Google related apps?
-The answer is no one unless you just want the empty phone to snap photos, to use to make & receive calls and have access to Google the hard way via browser.
+The question is who outside China wants to buy an Android phone which will not have Gmail, Google Map, Youtube and a load of other Google-related apps?
+The answer is no one unless you just want the empty phone to snap photos, to use to make & receive calls and have access to Google the hard way via a browser.
 And if the ban continues, then we will see more US tech companies scaling back their licenses or support to Huawei.

-Of course the solution that Huawei has is to create their own OS ecosystem and they have been working on one called “Harmony OS”.
+Of course, the solution that Huawei has is to create their own OS ecosystem and they have been working on one called “Harmony OS”.

 Huawei’s new operating system, Harmony OS, will be “decoupled” from hardware said the Chinese electronics giant.

 “It can be flexibly deployed on different devices based on each device’s hardware capabilities in order to maximise the potential of each device,” said Huawei head of global product marketing Clement Wong.

 “We are not building another Linux, Android, or iOS.
 We are building the next-generation OS for the future